 Acclimation Hardwood Floors - How Long?

 Acclimation to the installation environment for solid wood floors should never be overlooked.
-While it's not as important for engineered products due to the stability in the way they are constructed, solids will expand and contract considerably, given the right conditions with wide changes in relative humidity levels.
+While it's not as important for our engineered hardwoods due to the stability in the way they are constructed, solids will expand and contract considerably, given the right conditions with wide changes in relative humidity levels.

 It's Not About How Long

 Contrary to what the common misconception is, acclimation is not about time only.
 The focus should be accommodating any new material to what the average living conditions will be in your home.
 It does get a bit tricky, but if you’re patient enough, a thorough understanding is included below.